How To Set Limits That Help Children Sleep

 In this post on sleep issues, we talked about using play as a tool that helps children release the minor fears and tensions that hold them back from sleeping well.
 Sometimes those fears run deeper and play alone isn’t quite all that’s needed to let go of those fears.

 boy in bed not sleeping in post about setting limits on sleepWhen a child sets rigid rules about bedtime, by requesting “one more drink,” after “one more drink,” asking for extra stories, or a specific routine that has to be “just so,” we can read that there is an anxiousness or uncertainty about going to sleep.
+These rigid rules that a child sets are a way of saying “I’m not ready yet.”

+If you are confident that a child’s physical needs are met, and you have tried some play, but a child still resists bedtime, try setting a gentle limit around settling to sleep.
 Setting a limit on going to bed gives children the permission they need to get upset about whatever it is bothering them.
 Tears offer a profound way to clear stuck emotions, and so a limit, given firmly and lovingly, tells a child that the time has come to confront those fears.

-• “I'm right here.
-You're safe.
-It's ok to turn the light off now and go to sleep.”
+• “I’m right here.
+You’re safe.
+It’s time to go to sleep.”

 For other ideas on setting limits calmly and simply read How To Set Limits In Five Words or Less

 But tears, like laughter, have the effect of clearing out the system, and with that, dissolving fear.
-So if you can stay with a child, hold that space with them, and become partners in the fear, a child will be able to work through the emotions safely and shed the tensions they've been holding onto.
+So if you can stay with a child, hold that space with them, and become partners in the fear, a child will be able to work through the emotions safely and shed the tensions they’ve been holding onto.
+With fears gone, children fall asleep easily.

 Supporting A Child in Tears

-As parents, it's our role to support a child and let him know that he is safe in our care.
-As his fears overtake him, he may fight, or scream, beg you not to leave.
-And you don't have to.
-In setting a limit, you introduce the idea of sleep rather than enforce it with immediate effect.
+As parents, it’s our role to support a child and let them know that they are safe in our care.
+As their fears overtake them, they may fight, or scream, beg you not to leave.
+And you don’t have to.
+In Setting a Limit, you introduce the idea of sleep rather than enforce it with immediate effect.
 We can stay close, as a calm and loving presence, as a child works through the feelings troubling them.
+We don’t need to say much at all, but when we do, our words are like anchors.

 • “I’m right here.”